femnad/fish-gcloud-completions/README.md

                         Subset of commands for which to generate completions
 ```

 * `-f`: You can use this option to specify an already downloaded `google-cloud-cli-[...].tar.gz` file.
-If this is now empty the latest one will be downloaded.
+If this is unset the latest CLI archive will be downloaded.
 * `-o`: Where to put the resulting completions file, default is `$HOME/.local/share/chezmoi/dot_config/fish/completions`, which is the default [Chezmoi](https://www.chezmoi.io/) source directory.
-* `-s`: `gcloud` has many subcommands and processing them naively takes some time making you wait longer for command completions.
-Alternatively you can use this command to specify top-level subcommands you are solely interested in, like `compute`, `dns` etc.
+* `-s`: `gcloud` has many subcommands and processing them naively takes some time, which causes longer wait times for command completions.
+Alternatively, you can use this argument to specify the top-level subcommands you are solely interested in, like `compute`, `dns` etc.

 ## Example